Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 7. It is okay to use rings again as long as they are not rusted from previous use.

-8. The best way to drain water from the crock is to use a large slotted spoon or skimmer to gather the cucumbers and place them in a large bowl.
+8. The best way to drain the water from the crock is to use a large slotted spoon or skimmer to lift the cucumbers and place them in a large bowl.
 Once the cucumbers are removed, pour the liquid from the crock.
 Place the cucumbers back in the crock and pour out any liquid from the bowl.

-10. Occasionally the jars do not seal.
+10. Occasionally, the jars do not seal.
 If only a jar or two, place them in the refrigerator and use within 2 months.

-11. Sometimes the jars seal but later become unsealed.
+11. Sometimes the jars seal, but later become unsealed.
 If you find an unsealed stored jar, throw it out.
 There is no way to know how long it has been unsealed.
 It is better to err on the side of caution because food poisoning can occur.

 Troubleshooting

 • If the cucumbers smell unpleasant at any time during the 14-day process, discard them.
-They should smell briny from the salted water but there should not be any unpleasant smells.
+They should smell briny from the salted water, but there should not be any unpleasant smells.
 Unusual smells that develop may indicate that unwanted bacteria are growing.

 • If a moldy fuzz appears on the top of the salted water and cucumbers, discard them.